jaktestowac/testy-zalezne/tests/part6-preloaded/README.md

-# Test run with data preloaded in database
+# Tests run with data preloaded in database

 # Scenario